Kefkius/electrum-dash/docs/masternodes.md

 ### Collateral (1000 DASH Payment)

 To start a masternode, you must have a 1000 DASH payment available in your wallet.
-You can scan your wallet for 1000 DASH payments in the `Activate Masternode` tab of the Masternode Manager.
+You can scan your wallet for 1000 DASH payments in the `Choose Collateral` tab of the Masternode Manager.

 After scanning, a list of available 1000 DASH collateral payments will be displayed.
-Selecting one of them will cause the selected masternode's data to be filled in, though these changes won't be saved unless you activate the masternode.
+Selecting one of them will cause the selected masternode's data to be filled in, though these changes won't be saved until you click the `Save` button in the lower-right corner of the tab.

 ### Activating Your Masternode

 After selecting a collateral payment and specifying a delegate key, you can activate your masternode.
 Do this by clicking `Activate Masternode` in the `Activate Masternode` tab of the Masternode Manager.

+If the `Activate Masternode` button cannot be clicked, look at the message in the `Status:` bar.
+It will show you why your masternode cannot be activated.

-This will require your password if your wallet is encrypted, because a message must be signed.
+Activation will require your password if your wallet is encrypted, because a message must be signed.
 After waiting for Electrum-DASH to sign and broadcast your masternode announcement, you will be presented with a message detailing the result.

+The status of your masternode will be updated in the table and the `View Masternode` tab.

 ## Importing Masternode.conf

 You can import a "masternode.conf" file using the `Masternode.conf` tab of the Masternode Manager.
-The masternode private key (*delegate key*) in your configuration(s) will be encrypted with your password if your wallet is encrypted.
+This is the recommended way of setting up masternodes, as it allows you to configure masternodes for dashd and Electrum-DASH in the same way.

 Importing a "masternode.conf" file will automatically set up one or more masternode configurations in the Masternode Manager.